 A local street open at one end only should have a cul-de-sac constructed at the closed-end.
+The 2018 International Fire Code stipulates a minimum cul-de-sac radius of 48 feet however some jurisdictions allow lesser radii due to the size of their fire apparatus.
 The minimum radius for cul-de-sacs is 45 feet, which may be increased in commercial areas or if significant truck traffic is anticipated.
 The border area around the cul-de-sac should be the same as the approach street.
 The transition radius with the approach street will be 50 feet for residential streets and 75 feet for commercial and industrial streets.